-- make a positive contribution to the wider life and ethos of the school develop effective professional relationships with colleagues, know - how and when to draw on advice and specialist support deploy support staff effectively take responsibility for improving teaching through appropriate professional development, responding to advice and feedback from - communicate effectively with parents with regard to pupils' achievements and well-being.
+- make a positive contribution to the wider life and ethos of the school develop effective professional relationships with college uses knowing. - develop effective professional relationships with colleagues, knowing how and when to draw on advice and specialist support - deploy support staff effectively - take responsibility for improving teaching through appropriate professional development, responding to advice and feedback from colleagues - communicate effectively with parents with regard to pupils' achievements and well-being.